Our Review Process

 If not the whole fruit, pumpkin seeds can also be consumed and are helpful in the management of diabetes.
-Pumpkin seeds are high in magnesium and are known to be useful in lowering blood sugar levels.
+Pumpkin seeds are high in magnesium and are known to be useful in reduce sugar levels.

 The intake of pumpkins is also associated with positive and good heart health.
 This is due to the generous dose of magnesium.
 Mg can also lower the levels of triglycerides in the body.

 Deemed to be ‘low-calorie superheroes’ as they are devoid of any cholesterol.

 Besides helping regulate bowel movement, pumpkin fiber is known to slow down the rate at which sugar is absorbed into the bloodstream.
 Cooked pumpkin is known to soothe the digestive tract.
 Good digestion is the key to keeping fit with diabetes.

 So, is pumpkin good for diabetes?
 If you are faced with this question, remember that pumpkins are great at not just regulating blood sugar levels but also come with remarkable nutritional benefits that double up as wholesome food habits.

 - Research has shown pumpkins help lower high blood pressure.
 Bear this in mind if you are wondering, ‘can a diabetics eat pumpkin?’